 The preceding sections have addressed methods designed to avoid the necessity of submitting a mature dispute to a finder of fact, be that an arbitrator or a judge.
 All the foregoing methods have in common the ability of the project participants to control the resolution of problems without yielding that control and authority to the ultimate adjudication of a binding award or judicial edict.
 However, there are some circumstances for which, for a vast variety of reasons, the intervention of an arbitrator or judge will be needed to achieve resolution.
 There is little point in discussing litigation in the international construction context here as treatises have been written about litigation in each jurisdiction.
 However, there are some observations that can usefully be made about international arbitration of construction disputes.

-- Many arbitration clauses are customised by the parties and may include party-appointed arbitrators with no reference to their independence or neutrality, schedules for the hearing process that bear no resemblance to reality, and references to standard arbitration rules (such as those of the ICC, ICDR, London Court of International Arbitration, China International Economic and Trade Arbitration Commission and the many other providers of arbitration throughout the world) but with customised clauses inconsistent with those rules, which create ambiguity or confusion as to how the process will work.
+Many arbitration clauses are customised by the parties and may include party-appointed arbitrators with no reference to their independence or neutrality, schedules for the hearing process that bear no resemblance to reality, and references to standard arbitration rules (such as those of the ICC, ICDR, LCIA, China International Economic and Trade Arbitration Commission and the many other providers of arbitration throughout the world) but with customised clauses inconsistent with those rules, which create ambiguity or confusion as to how the process will work.

-Arbitration remains a popular method of resolve international disputes.
+Arbitration remains a popular method to resolve international disputes.
 ICC announced that it registered its 25,000th case in early 2020.
-In 2019, ICC registered a record 869 cases of which 851 were new arbitration cases, slightly besting 842 cases filed in 2018.
-In 2019, ICDR managed 9,737 cases (an increase from 8,983 cases in 2018), with 9 per cent coming from the construction industry.
-In fact, the construction industry tied for the largest ICDR claim of 2019 – at US$1 billion.
-According to its most recent statistics, in 2018 LCIA handled 317 arbitrations, 271 under its own rules, with construction and infrastructure comprising 10 per cent of said total.
+In 2020, ICC registered a record 946 cases, of which 929 were requested under the ICC Rules of Arbitration, slightly more than the 869 cases filed in 2019.
+In 2020, the ICDR managed 9,538 cases, with 9 per cent coming from the construction industry.
+In fact, the construction industry tied for the largest ICDR claim of 2019, at US$1 billion.
+In 2020, the LCIA handled a record 407 arbitrations, 407 under its own rules.

-Furthermore, perhaps the time has come for greater standardization of international construction dispute arbitration, with a single arbitration provider taking the lead in developing well thought-out rules, procedures and administration that will respond to the new model of the truly international project.
+Furthermore, perhaps the time has come for greater standardisation of international construction dispute arbitration, with a single arbitration provider taking the lead in developing well thought out rules, procedures and administration that will respond to the new model of the truly international project.

-In November 2020, International Council for Commercial Arbitration (ICCA), New York City Bar and International Institute for Conflict Prevention & Resolution jointly issued a Protocol on Cybersecurity in International Arbitration.
-The purpose of the protocol is 'to provide a framework to determine reasonable information security measures for individual arbitration matters'.
-Specifically, Schedule A to the Protocol sets forth baseline security measures arbitration participants should consider when considering how to protect, present and share data.
-In addition, in February 2020, the ICCA, jointly with the International Bar Association, issued a draft Roadmap to Data Protection in International Arbitration (the Roadmap) to 'help arbitration professionals better understand the data protection and privacy obligations to which they may be subject in relation to international arbitration proceedings'.
-Comments on the Roadmap are presently due before 30 June 2020.
-The Protocol and the Roadmap are very important in international dispute resolution because there is a great variety of data protection principles around the world – such as the European Union's General Data Protection Regulation and the California Consumer Privacy Act.
+Attention to data security will only increase.
+For example, the ICDR has published Best Practices Guide for Maintaining Privacy and Cybersecurity to help ADR practitioners address data protection, while the LCIA's latest rules now address data protection.
+In November 2019, the ICCA, New York City Bar and International Institute for Conflict Prevention & Resolution jointly issued a Protocol on Cybersecurity in International Arbitration.
+The purpose of the Protocol is 'to provide a framework to determine reasonable information security measures for individual arbitration matters'.
+Specifically, Schedule A to the Protocol sets forth baseline security measures arbitration participants should consider when deciding how to protect, present and share data.
+In addition, in February 2020, the ICCA, jointly with the International Bar Association, issued a draft Roadmap to Data Protection in International Arbitration to 'help arbitration professionals better understand the data protection and privacy obligations to which they may be subject in relation to international arbitration proceedings'.
+A revised, and final, version of the Roadmap will be officially launched in September 2021.

 There are several considerations that must be carefully thought out before using mediation and arbitration to resolve project disputes.
 An agreement to arbitrate is, by its very nature, a contract; this means that the parties can agree and define the terms of the arbitration or mediation proceeding beforehand.